coper101/SmartAC-iOS/README.md

 SmartAC is an app for controlling your Air Conditioner from your smartphone.

 Features:
-- Adjust the temperature (16-30 degrees celsius)
+- Adjust the temperature (16 to 30 degree celsius)
 - Change modes such as fan and cool
 - Toggle power